Capcom Five: Legacy

 The Capcom Five announcement came at a time when Nintendo had been struggling with its new console, with the apparent goal of supporting the fledgling system.
 However, each successive game's release reinforced Capcom's view that the GameCube was unprofitable; they ported the games one-by-one to Sony's PlayStation 2.
 Ultimately, four games were released and only one remained exclusive to GameCube.
 This lone GameCube exclusive was P.N.03 and not Resident Evil 4, as Capcom had repeatedly emphasized in press releases.
 GameCube owners and Nintendo fans were disappointed by the Capcom Five's failure to improve the GameCube's reputation and sales.
 Luke Plunkett of Kotaku noted that despite best intentions, Capcom's five even at their full potential could not have made up for the GameCube's failings in that generation's console wars.
 The dramatic reversal of the five is representative of the attitudes of third-party developers toward Nintendo's platform.

 Capcom discovered a few business principles through their experience with development and release of the five.
 The first was to focus on multi-platform releases.
 Second, Capcom needed to streamline development.
 Prior to the five, the company had announced expected losses of US$103 million for fiscal year 2002, largely due to poor sales and extended development times, and ultimately posted over US$163 million in losses.
 Resident Evil 4 was a case in point, beginning development in 1999 and going through four discarded versions by the time of its 2005 release.
-The third lesson was to focus on old franchises rather than create new ones; Resident Evil 4 was the only unmitigated commercial success of the five and also the only game based on an existing property.
+The third lesson was to promote existing franchises rather than create new ones; Resident Evil 4 was the only unmitigated commercial success of the five and also the only game based on an existing property.
 To wit, Viewtiful Joe 2 started development shortly after the release of Viewtiful Joe and was completed just a year later.
 However, the brisk schedule meant that the team was not given time to implement all the features they had wanted, including a cooperative gameplay mode.
 Viewtiful Joe 2 debuted on both GameCube and PlayStation 2 to reach a wider audience and maximize profitability.